Aogle2/Computer_RMM_Brand_Recon/Readme.md

+##This is the old project.
+userinteractionv2.py is the rebuilt version that is in progress.

+I want to keep this here as a reminder to myself and to show others that you can always improve no matter what is being built.

 Hello, this little project is a demostration on how to present data from a Database.
 Just a small idea on how presenting data can be done and should give an idea the diversity of Operating Systems, Vendors and Manufacturers.